Blockchain-based fund asset control system for issuing vouchers

 1 → 9

-It is hard to think of the money spent worldwide to liaison and control third-party service providers.
-Things get even worse when any vendor or contractee uses grants and government subsidies to pay for delivered services to third parties.
+Tremendous resources are spent worldwide to manage and control third-party service providers.
+This process is even more difficult and complicated when any vendor or contractee uses grants and government subsidies to pay for delivered services to third parties.
 It requires a lot more effort and document circulation to comply with numerous norms, standards and regulations.

 Understanding this complex context, a startup approached EnCata with the desire to use advanced software to resolve the intricacies of working with grants and donor’s money with the goal of reducing time and money spent on maintaining document circulation.